To complete this tutorial, you must work with a scenario that contains at least the following:

 In this phase of the tutorial we will complete the following steps after creating NO type scenario.

-- Define alternative DC locations.
+- Define alternative distribution center locations.

 - Specify them as sources in the Products Flows table.